bbrujas/core/README.md

 - HTTP_PROVIDER_URL_BSC is the bscscan API endpoint as per their [details](https://docs.bscscan.com/getting-started/endpoint-urls).

+- CHURCH_FIRST_BLOCK is the block when the toad.network church contract was deployed.

 ### environment file

 *tcms* requires a [BSCSCAN](https://bscscan.com) API KEY defined in its environment file, as in the following example: